Code-Institute-Submissions/user-centric-frontend-project/README.md

     - The project uses **Bootstrap** a CSS framework used to develop responsive and mobile-first websites.

 ## Testing

+The work was tested in many different real and virtual screens.

+- Phones:

+   - Galaxy S5
+   - Pixel 2
+   - Pixel 2XL
+   - iPhone 5/SE
+   - iPhone 6/7/8
+   - iPhone 6/7/8 Plus (virtual and real device)
+   - iPhone X

+- Tablets:

+   - iPad
+   - iPad Pro

+- Desktops:

+   - ThinkPad x1 Carbon

+- Television

+   - 4k Television (real device)

+### How the website was tested?

+I used the Chrome developer tool to test the website in different screens and my iPhone 6 to know whether the outcomes were working.
+I tryed different websites to try different screens, however not having the real outcome.
+Bear in mind that I just used Chrome Developer Tools to test virtually different screens.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.